lis05/DWAK2/README.md

 ### General usage registers R0, R1, R2, R3.
 Used in general computations.

-- R0 has register index TODO, size of 64bits.
+- R0 has register index 0, size of 64bits.
-- R1 has register index TODO, size of 64bits.
+- R1 has register index 1, size of 64bits.
-- R2 has register index TODO, size of 64bits.
+- R2 has register index 2, size of 64bits.
-- R3 has register index TODO size of 64bits.
+- R3 has register index 3 size of 64bits.

 ### Conditional flag register CF.
 Contains a value that indicates the result of the last CMP instruction.